 |Integrated Hazard||Takes into consideration both Conditional Flame Length and Burn Probability.|

-Isolating on model sensitives on a particular landscape is the responsibility of the user through trial and error in the model calibration process.
+Isolating on model sensitives on a particular landscape is the responsibility of the user through trial and error in the model run refinement process.
 It may be important to iterate on a number of model runs changing one input at a time to understand how the features and fuels on your landscape influence the model outputs.
-This is an important part of the model calibration process.
+This is an important part of the model run refinement process.
 An example of model sensitivity to wind direction and landscape features is included below.

 Example: wind direction and landscape features on burn probability